 Data analysis is a ProcessIn this process, existing data is converted into a readable, analyzable form in order to gain information and ultimately knowledge from it in the final step.
 In doing so, you apply various statistical methods and procedures to identify trends and patterns, for example.

-To get real added value out of your analysis, you then compare your findings with the results of your Visualizations vividly.
+In order to derive real added value from your analysis, you then compare your findings with Visualizations vividly.
 So what's in it for you?
 Through the use of data analysis, you and your company can, for example, improve your Customers better understand and offer personalized products and services.
 But you can also internal processes optimize through the analysis of data and strategic decisions derive.

 In the age of digitalization, companies produce huge amounts of data every day.
 Whether customer data in marketing, sensor data in industry or position data in logistics - companies need to extract information from all this available data in order to make the right decisions and remain competitive and improve their products.